pankeshpatel/DApp-MultiPage-Template/README.md

 ### WebApp and Smart Contract Interaction ###

+> This is an example of how factory pattern can be used to deploy different instances of a smart contract.

 <p align="center">
 <a href=""target="_blank">
 <img src="https://github.com/pankeshpatel/DApp-MultiPage-Template/blob/master/resource/app-high-architecture.PNG" alt="Ethereum-based Web Application Architecture" width="550" height="280" border="10" />